Safe-Surfer/SafeSurfer-Desktop/TRANSLATING.md

 - Do not translate such things as 'Safe Surfer' or 'Life Guard' (when referring to our router).

 ## Final steps
-Now that the translation has been completed or begun for your language, please submit a pull request to contribute it to the project.
+(if JSON) Now that the translation has been completed or begun for your language, please submit a pull request to contribute it to the project.

 We greatly appreciate your efforts.